HADDOCK2.4 basic protein-protein docking tutorial

 First of all, has the phosphate group been properly generated?

-Note: You can zoom on the phosphorylated histidine using the following PyMOL command:
+Zoom on the phosphorylated histidine (called NEP in HADDOCK) using the following PyMOL command:

 zoom resn NEP